Do you have a frequently asked question, FAQ about IBS?

 There are no long-term organic complications associated with IBS.
 Once an adequate evaluation is made to diagnose IBS, people with the disorder have no greater need of preventive checkups than other people.

 Can the menstrual cycle affect IBS symptoms?

 The digestive system can be influenced by changes in hormone levels in some women.
 Symptoms can become worse at certain times of the menstrual cycle, particularly at the time of menstrual periods.
 Women both with and without IBS report having more abdominal pain and bloating, just prior to and at the time of their menstrual periods.
 These symptoms are reported as more intense in women with IBS.
 This occurrence can sometimes make it difficult for the patient, as well as the healthcare provider, to determine whether they are having a gynecological problem (e.g., endometriosis or other pelvic pain condition) or a GI problem.

 It is important to note that when the symptoms are severe, both possibilities must be explored.

 What causes bloating and gas?

 Bloating is a common symptom in IBS.
 It is usually described by people as a feeling of fullness or heaviness in the belly.
-It may be associated with visible abdominal distension in which the belly appears swollen.
+It may be associated with visible distension in which the belly appears swollen.

 Do certain foods affect IBS symptoms?